Kashyap5551/JWT_Auth_App/README.md

 ## License

-The content of this project is licensed under the GNU license.
+The content of this project is licensed under the MIT license.
 Feel free to reuse and modify the code, but please provide attribution.